 Keep an eye on this page to find out where more charging points are being installed.

 We are offering a variety of incentives to EV drivers in Southampton.
 We want to encourage the switch to low emission vehicles.

-As an incentive to owners of electric vehicle we are currently offering a 90% discount on any city centre season ticket for which they are eligible.
-Click here to find more details and to apply.
+We are currently offering a 90% discount on any city centre season ticket for electric vehicle users.

 Thinking of buying a new vehicle?

 If you are, let us know.
 We want to find out the views of current electric vehicle owners and prospective buyers and to get an early indication of where charge points may need to be installed on-street.
 Email us on firstname.lastname@example.org

 For independent information about electric vehicles you can visit Next Green Car

 Why should you change to a low emission vehicle?

 Vehicles in the UK are predominantly petrol or diesel powered, producing 331,000 tonnes of NOx pollutants nationwide (DEFRA, 2016).
 For this reason we fully support a move from combustion engine vehicles to electric ones, and are doing a number of things to encourage this transformation.